 Isn’t This What My Insurance Is For?

 Then why all this talk about the “consequences” of claims?
-Why can claims increase my price or even get my policy canceled?
+Why can claims increase my price or even get my policy cancelled?
 That’s what insurance is for!

 Another significant factor in rating is statistics, with that in mind people who have a claim are more likely to have another claim.
 So, when compared to someone with no past claims, someone with claims on their record represents a higher risk of loss to the insurance company and therefore, higher rates.